vmware-archive/pivot_pws_tutorial_rails/README.md

 bin/rails server
 ```

-Looks like you need a database.
+It looks like you need a database.
 Do as Rails says to get a local one.
 Refresh the page.
 You should now see the vanilla Rails "Welcome aboard" message.

 ## Pushing the app